 The median annual national cost of care for a CCRC, according to estimates above, is approximately $37,458 ($3121.5 x 12) plus the median entry fee of $267,000, averaged out over a 15-year span ($17,800), to total $55,258.
 When we add 3% annually for inflation, as Genworth did, the mean estimated annual cost for a CCRC in 2017 would be $56,915.74.

-If you compare the costs of living in a continuing care retirement center with other options, you get a lot of bang for your buck.
+If you compare the costs of living in a Life Plan community with other options, you get a lot of bang for your buck.
 Most people don’t realize how much they spend on meals, transportation, and entertainment, all of which are covered.

 For example: Your parent would save thousands if they no longer had to pay for a vehicle, gas and maintenance because they have transportation to shopping, a library, lectures, and entertainment.
 Since most retirement communities offer spiritual services on-site, they wouldn’t have to travel to church.
 And all communities offer plans for chef-prepared nutritious meals so they would never have to go—and may never again want to go—to a restaurant.

 Just think of all the expenses—home maintenance and repair, lawn mowing, snow removal, transportation, entertainment, dining, real estate taxes, insurance, utilities, linen service, housekeeping, appliance repair and replacement, lectures, seminars, fitness club membership, emergency response system, home security, on-site healthcare, wi-fi, cable, religious ceremonies, and more—that are included in the cost.